 \subsection{Determinantal point processes and Christoffel deformations}

-A specific and important class of determinantal point processes are the so called \textit{polynomial orthogonal ensembles}, see e.g. the survey \cite{konig} and references therein.
-They are $N$-points random configurations (for some fixed deterministic $N$) governed by the kernel of the orthogonal projection onto the first $N$ polynomials in the Hilbert space $L^2(\mathbb{R}^d,\mu)$ for some weight $\mu$ with finite moments of all orders.
+A specific and important class of determinantal point processes are the so called \textit{orthogonal polynomial ensembles}, see e.g. the survey \cite{konig} and references therein.
+They are $N$-points random configurations for some fixed deterministic $N$ governed by the kernel of the orthogonal projection onto the first $N$ polynomials in the Hilbert space $L^2(\mathbb{R},\mu)$ for some measure $\mu$ with finite moments of all orders.
 This kernel is namely the $N$-th Christoffel-Darboux kernel of the polynomials orthogonal with respect to $\mu$.
-For exemple, the classical G.U.E. ensemble from random matrix theory is the orthogonal polynomial ensemble with the gaussian weight on $\mathbb{R}$, and is thus described by the Hermite polynomials, see e.g. \cite{konig} and references therein.\\
+For example, the classical G.U.E. from random matrix theory is the orthogonal polynomial ensemble with the Gaussian weight on $\mathbb{R}$, and is thus described by the Hermite polynomials, see e.g. \cite{konig} and references therein.\\

-Multiplying the weight $\mu$ by a positive polynomial leads to the so-called Christoffel deformation of the system and an explicit description of the new family of orthogonal polynomials as well as the corresponding deformed point process.
+Multiplying the weight $\mu$ by a squared polynomial having its roots in $\R$ leads to the so-called Christoffel deformation of the system and an explicit description of the new family of orthogonal polynomials as well as the corresponding deformed point process.